“If your retention is poor, then nothing else matters.” – Brian Balfour, founder of Reforge, former VP of Growth at Hubspot.

 First Response Time

 First response time is one of the key customer support metrics to be measured.
 It’s a metric that measures the time taken from when a customer makes a support request until the customer service representative responds to that request for the first time.
 Measuring the first response time will help you understand your customer’s current wait time to get an initial response from your team.
 This will help you improve customer satisfaction as you’ll revise and optimize the process of handling customer support requests to bring down the response time.
+Many modern-day call center software applications and helpdesk tools come with analytics features that give you a very accurate picture of your First Response Time.

 Customer Satisfaction Score